 I mean, in virtually all these international terrorism incidents, you see that law enforcement had most of these individuals on their radar beforehand.

-Well and I I mean I guess Matthew you would think like for example we talk about the ISIS caliphate I mean all of that land that they had taken in Syria is gone.
+I mean, all of that land that they had taken in Syria is gone.

-It's they have been literally shoved into the ground and a lot of it took a lot of a lot of intelligence and a lot of bombs to take out those people that were responsible.
+They have been literally shoved into the ground, and a lot of it took a lot of intelligence and a lot of bombs to take out those people that were responsible.

 They're gone or dead.

-There are people that still adhere to this view of the world and willing to support local organizations like the one in Sri Lanka in terms of pulling off these attacks, which means our intelligence functions have to be have to be as as as you noted almost perfect in terms of stopping every one of these and that's a tough task.
+There are people that still adhere to this view of the world and willing to support local organizations like the one in Sri Lanka in terms of pulling off these attacks, which means our intelligence functions have to be, as you noted, almost perfect in terms of stopping every one of these, and that's a tough task.

 People think everybody was waterboarded.